Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "horizontal-hatch"
   - @c "vertical-hatch"

-Note that pens can be set to @c null to turn it off.
+Note that a pen can be set to @c null to turn it off.

 ## Brush {#brush-properties}
 Properties for brushes: